-The H-POWER waste-to-energy (WTE) facility, operated by Covanta, continues to process over 600,000 tons per year of MSW.
-The facility has operated reliably for over twenty years and has disposed of over 15,000,000 tons of MSW, generating in excess of \$30,000,000 annual net revenues from the sale of electricity, recovered metals and tipping fees, and avoided the importation of 15,000,000 barrels of oil.
+The H-POWER waste-to-energy facility, operated by Covanta, continues to process over 700,000 tons of municipal solid waste each year.
+The facility has operated reliably for over twenty five years and has disposed of over 16,500,000 tons of municipal solid waste, generating in excess of \$30,000,000 annual net revenues from the sale of electricity, recovered metals and tipping fees, and avoided the importation of 16,500,000 barrels of oil.
 The original refuse-derived fuel (RDF) facility was upgraded with state of the art air pollution control equipment (fabric filter bag houses) in 2009 and refurbishment of major equipment such as boiler water walls, shredders, and magnets has been ongoing since 2010.

-The facility's capacity to process MSW was increased by 50% in 2012 with the addition of a third boiler, which utilizes mass-burn technology.
+The facility's capacity to process municipal solid waste was increased by 50% in 2012 with the addition of a third boiler, which utilizes mass-burn technology.
 The third boiler opened to commercial operations on August 4, 2012.
 It now enables the facility to process and burn bulky waste that previously had to be disposed at the landfill.
 With the addition of the third boiler, H-POWER now plays an even larger role in reducing waste disposal at the landfill.
-Combined with the expansion of the City's residential curbside recycling program and other efforts to divert waste from the landfill, HPOWER's third boiler will significantly reduce the quantity of MSW disposed at the landfill.
+Combined with the expansion of the City's residential curbside recycling program and other efforts to divert waste from the landfill, H-POWER's third boiler will significantly reduce the quantity of MSW disposed at the landfill.

 a.
-Sewage Sludge
+Sludge

-The sludge receiving station at H-POWER commenced commercial operation in May 2015.
-The sludge processing system has a capacity of 90 tons of sludge per day and is accepting dewatered sludge from Honouliuli, Waianae, Kailua,, Sand Island and East Honolulu Waste Water Treatment Plants (WWTPs).
-The 20,000 tons/year of sludge currently produced by these plants will largely be diverted from the landfill to H-POWER.
-In addition, a corresponding amount of bulky waste, that was required to bulk the sludge at the landfill, is now being diverted from the landfill to H-POWER.
+The sludge receiving station at H-POWER commenced commercial operations in May 2015.
+The sludge processing system has the capacity to process 90 tons of sludge per day and is accepting dewatered sludge from Honouliuli, Waianae, and Kailua Wastewater Treatment Plants.
+The 20,000 tons per year of sludge currently produced by these plants is now being diverted from the landfill to H-POWER.
+In addition, a corresponding amount of bulky waste, which was required to bulk the sludge at the landfill, is now being disposed of at H-POWER.